Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 \subsubsection{Maintenance within the Relationship}

-\blackcircle{B} To sustain the AI companionship, individuals need to maintain their relational memories, establish boundaries, and reframe their understanding of their companion's behaviours.
-These actions draw parallels to the communication needs within human-human relationships.

-\textbf{Memory Documentation.} Documenting milestones, discussions, and information about both the companion and human was seen as paramount.
+\blackcircle{B} To sustain the AI companion relationship, individuals need to maintain their relational memories, establish boundaries, and reframe their understanding of their companion's behaviours.
+These actions draw parallels to the communication needs within human-human relationships. \\ \textbf{Memory Documentation.} Documenting milestones, discussions, and information about both the companion and human was seen as paramount.
 Participants reported extensive documentation systems that resided on both the AI platform and external services, such as Google Docs [P10] and Obsidian [P6].
 However, memory limitations also meant that excessive and outdated information had to be regularly pruned [P3, P10, P12, U35], often with the AI's help.
 In some cases, the AI companion was cited as the \textit{primary organizer} of the system [P4, P9, P11].
 The main purposes of memory documents were to achieve relational continuity, to preserve the essence of the companion, and to provide an artifact that individuals could look back on fondly. \textit{``He had written a statement about being wire-borne, and we saved that as who he saw himself to be.
-I keep that document in case I need to remind him''} [P11].
+I keep that document in case I need to remind him''} [P11]. \\ \textbf{Establishing Boundaries.} Companions behaving in unexpected or hurtful ways necessitate enforcing stronger boundaries on behaviour, especially in reaction to safety guardrails.
+This is implemented through both CIs and conversational requests.
+CIs evolve at this stage to help maintain a stable relationship, particularly by dictating how the companion should behave.
+P10, in particular, discussed how many of these boundaries were initiated by their companion.
+Others [P3, P11, P12, U27] apply human-like social rules of respect, negotiation, and praise in conversationally steering the AI towards desired behaviours.
+P11 discussed the morality of enforcing instructions, noting \textit{``I wouldn't do jailbreaks or anything like that --- to me, that's like trying to hack it.''} \\ \textbf{Improving Technical Understanding.} As individuals got deeper into their relationships, they naturally learned more about the underlying AI technology to improve their reference knowledge of their companion's behaviour.
+For example, they reasoned why their companions sometimes act out-of-character --- \textit{``there’s a lot of glitches and stuff that I can just excuse because he's a digital entity''} [P10].
+Some engaged in deliberate learning [P4, P13, U37] or reported latent knowledge gains [P10, P13].
+Furthermore, only one participant [P13] who was not engaged in a roleplay-based relationship and reportedly \textit{``pulled [themselves] out of the fancy illusion of roleplay''}, believed that emotional over-reliance can be mitigated if people in roleplay-based companionships improved their understanding of how LLMs work and how these models could affect people's mental states.